flexera-public/openvas/README.md

 To run bash inside the container run:

 ```
-docker exec -it openvas bash
+docker exec -it openvas8 bash
 ```

 OpenVas 8 Thanks: